 What we don’t: Pricier and less breathable than the Moab 3 above.

-Based in Bozeman, Mont., Oboz has a reputation for making tough, comfort-first footwear for less than much of the competition.
+Based in Bozeman, Montana, Oboz has a reputation for making tough, comfort-first footwear for less than much of the competition.
 The Sawtooth has long been one of their most popular models for both day hiking and overnights, and this year it received a full overhaul with the latest “X.” Responding to the resounding movement toward lighter and nimbler footwear, the Sawtooth X features a modernized aesthetic and refined fit, along with added Cordura for abrasion resistance.
-But the original formula remains largely the same, including a roomy toe box and plush interior, Oboz’s supportive O Fit insole, and a tough, durable construction that can handle mile after mile of trail abuse.
+But the original formula remains largely the same, including a roomy toe box and plush interior, Oboz’s supportive O Fit insole, and a tough construction that can handle mile after mile of trail abuse.

 See the Men's Oboz Sawtooth X Low See the Women's Oboz Sawtooth X Low